Ten FAQs on building customer loyalty.

 Make sure employees have good basic communication skills.
 For example, poor spelling and grammar will ruin the credibility of letters, emails and social media posts.

-7. How should I deal with complaints?
+8. How should I deal with customer complaints?

-8. How can I monitor customer service?
+9. How can I monitor customer service?

-Before you start monitoring your customer service, you need to be certain that you are providing the right elements of service.
+Before you start monitoring your customer service levels, you need to be certain that you are providing the right elements of service.
 You can check this by asking customers for their views about the service you currently provide.